vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Update extension and notification modules to the [newest available version](https://github.com/commercetools/commercetools-adyen-integration/releases) by updating the tag in `extension.Dockerfile` and `notification.Dockerfile`.

 ### What if a user modifies the cart's total price during the payment flow?

-We check if the cart's total price equals the payment's amount in every step of the payment flow.
-If it doesn't match we are:
+The cart's total price is compared to the payment's amount in every step of the payment flow.
+If it doesn't match:
-1. stopping the process immediately,
+1. process is immediately stopped,
-2. removing a payment object from the commercetools,
+2. payment object is removed from the commercetools,
-3. redirecting back a user to the payment step.
+3. user is redirected back to the payment step,
-4. showing an announcement about the mismatch.
+4. notification about the mismatch is displayed to the user.

 ### How will the component recognize if a user had a price mismatch during the 3DS1 flow?
 The component looks for the route's query parameter called `adyen-err`.
-If its value equals `malformed-price` - the user had a price mismatch.
+If its value equals `malformed-price`, the user had a price mismatch.

 Examples:
 ```sh